alextanhongpin/builder/README.md

 Generate golang builders.

+Similar project:
+- [mapper](https://github.com/alextanhongpin/mapper): convert struct to struct and more

 ## Why not constructor?

 - use constructor when you need to ensure all fields needs to be valid for the creation of your object